 Do all Form 8-K cover pages have to be tagged, regardless of whether they contain financial data?
 Is it required to tag cover pages of Form 8-Ks of earnings releases?

-Yes, any Form 8-K that is submitted by a reporting entity that is subject to Inline XBRL, must have the cover page tagged, once that company’s compliance date occurs.
+Any Form 8-K that is submitted by a reporting entity that is subject to Inline XBRL, must have the cover page tagged, once that company’s compliance date occurs.

 Does the rule require companies to tag cover pages for ALL 8-K, 10-K, and 10-Q filings from operating companies?
 For all 20-F and 40-F cover pages that are annual reports?
 Or just those with financials in them?